 Known nationally, the Amtrak operates two east-west passenger routes within Colorado, California Zephyr and Southwest Chief.
 The main route passes thru Union Station in downtown Denver and goes west, connecting mountain towns like Fraser, Glenwood Springs, and Grand Junction.

-Connecting over 500 destinations, the National Railroad Passenger Corporation (operating as Amtrak) is an intercity railroad service that serves the adjoining United States (except Wyoming and South Dakota), plus some three Canadian provinces, namely Ontario, British Columbia and Quebec.
+Connecting over 500 destinations, the National Railroad Passenger Corporation (operating as Amtrak) is an intercity railroad service that serves the adjoining United States (except Wyoming and South Dakota), plus three Canadian provinces, Ontario, British Columbia and Quebec.
 It was established in 1971 and is currently headquartered in n Washington, DC.

-Passenger train from Denver to Grand Junction
+Passenger Train from Denver to Grand Junction

 The extensive Amtrak has a total of 35 routes that run through the six regions of the contiguous United States, namely Northwest, California, West, Midwest, South and Northeast.
 Two of these routes run through Colorado, which are the California Zephyr and Southwest Chief.
 Both of these routes run in California, West and Midwest regions.

 The California Zephyr runs between Chicago, Illinois and Emeryville, California.
 It’s approximately 2,438 miles in length and has 35 stops, 6 of which are in Colorado; these are:

 - Fort Morgan

 - Denver – Connects with RTD Bus Line and RTD Light Rail

 - Glenwood Springs – Connects with Ride Glenwood Springs bus line